Seven Reasons for Hair Loss for Both Men and Women

 Photo by Element5 Digital on Unsplash

 It’s true that men are more likely to lose their hair than women, mostly due to male pattern baldness.
 But ladies aren’t exempt from hair loss.
 Thinning hair and hair loss are also common in women, and these issues can be more embarrassing for women, too.
 Reasons can range from the simple and temporary, such as a vitamin deficiency, to more complex issues like an underlying health condition.
 For some, experiencing hair loss can be one of the most disheartening and damaging things that they will ever go through and could even have detrimental effects on their confidence.
-But it is important to know that there are things that can be done to give you long and luscious locks once again, such as visiting somewhere similar to this hair restoration denver plastic surgeon for the latest and up to date treatments.
-There is always something that can be done, but first, knowing what causes hair loss could give you the chance to prevent it in the first place.
 Here are some major causes of hair loss:

 Any kind of physical trauma – surgery, a car accident, or a severe illness, even the flu – can cause temporary hair loss.
 Physical trauma can trigger a type of hair loss called telogen effluvium.

 If you don’t get enough protein in your diet, your body may ration its protein supply by shutting down hair growth, according to the American Academy of Dermatology.
 This can happen about two to three months after a drop in protein intake.

 Female-pattern hair loss, called androgenic or androgenetic alopecia, is basically the female version of male pattern baldness.
 What to do: Like men, women may benefit from minoxidil (Rogaine) to help grow hair, or at least, maintain the hair you have.